 Rasgulla are white dumpling-shaped balls of cottage cheese that have been soaked in a very sweet syrup so that they dissolve in your mouth.
-If that’s a little too much sugar, consider finishing with mishti doi, a sweetened yoghurt (served in another clay pot).
-Here, the sugar is curbed by the tang of the yoghurt — it’s a refreshing break from the Calcutta heat.
+If that’s a little too much sugar, consider finishing with mishti doi, a sweetened yogurt (served in another clay pot).
+Here, the sugar is curbed by the tang of the yogurt — it’s a refreshing break from the Calcutta heat.

 Thai food tour of Bangkok

 Much has been written about Bangkok’s street food.
 There may be sky bars with panoramic views and fine-dining restaurants with innovative tasting menus, but in Bangkok, the street stalls steal the show.